ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

   * an array of "hiragana" strings
   * an array of "definition" objects
 * Each "definition" object contains...
+  * either...
+    * a "refer" string as a reference to another definition (for normalizing duplicate definitions)
+  * or...
     * an array of english "equivalent" strings
     * a "meaning" string
   * an array of "example" objects
 * Each "example" object contains...
   * a "filename" string